GeoscienceAustralia/ptha/ptha_access/README.md

 There are also a number of variables with names including `_rate_annual`.
 **Beware: These do not give the exceedance rates for the events!**.
-Instead they represent a (fairly nominal) event-specific portion of the source-zone's magnitude-vs-exceedance-rate curve, evaluated at the logic-tree mean and various quantiles.
+Instead they represent a (fairly nominal) scenario-specific portion of the source-zone's magnitude-vs-exceedance-rate curve, evaluated at the logic-tree mean and various quantiles.
 This is useful as part of other calculations.
-For instance, by adjusting these rates we can make events more or less likely on some parts of the source-zone (e.g to reflect spatial variations in tectonic convergence rates).
-The key ideas is that if you sum all of the scenario rates above a given magnitude, then the result will correspond to the magnitude-vs-exceedance-rate curve for the source-zone.
-For example, to get the rate of events above magnitude 7.85 on this source-zone, with various logic-tree percentiles describing the uncertainty, you could do the following
+For instance, by adjusting these rates we can make scenarios more or less likely on some parts of the source-zone (e.g to reflect spatial variations in tectonic convergence rates).
+Furthermore, we can re-weight the scenarios based on their slip, which is used in the PTHA18 to adjust for model biases.
+This is done differently for models for constant and variable shear modulus, which is why some of the rate variables begin with `variable_mu_` (they are the variable shear modulus versions -- while the other ones assume constant shear modulus).

-calculations:
+ The key idea is that **if you sum all of the scenario rates above a given magnitude, then the result will correspond to the magnitude-vs-exceedance-rate curve for the source-zone**.
+For example, to get the rate of events above magnitude 7.85 on this source-zone, with various logic-tree percentiles describing the uncertainty, you could do the following calculations:

 ```r
 # Rate of events with Mw > 7.85 -- logic-tree mean